terrymacdonald/DisplayMagicianGithubPages/docs/index.md

 * Revert the Display Profile changes to how you had them set before (or you can keep the display setting changes).

 If you are interested in finding out more, visit [DisplayMagician](https://displaymagician.littlebitbig.com)!

+**A massive thanks to Soroush Falahati for HeliosDisplayManagement, which this software used as it's basis**